-False pretense is obtaining the property or signature of another person by means of a false pretense with the intent to defraud.
+Pursuant to Virginia Code § 18.2-178, false pretenses is defined as obtaining the property or signature of another person by means of a false statement with the intent to defraud.
 Importantly, the accused must make a false assertion, knowing it to be false, and that assertion must be the basis for having obtained the property or signature.
 The false assertion need not be the decisive cause underlying how the accused obtained the property, but rather, may be just one cause amongst many others.

 Because false pretenses involve the transfer or “property”, it is said to be within the larceny family of crimes.
 Accordingly, to be guilty of false pretenses, the accused must intend to deprive the owner of their property at the time of making the false statement.
 A mere intent to deceive another about some aspect of a transaction does not meet this requirement, although it might easily meet the “intent to defraud” language in the forgery statute.
 To illustrate, if a general contractor building a house needs cash and takes an advance from the homeowner, and he tells the homeowner that the money is for a subcontractor to paint, but then uses the money to hire a subcontractor to install plumbing, that is not an “intent to defraud.”
 However, if the contractor uses the money to buy a television for himself, and knew that he intended to buy the TV with the money he obtained from the homeowner, then it is clear that he had an intent to defraud and lied to the homeowner in order to obtain the funds to buy the television.